 For the filling

-2. Break the eggs into a large mixing bowl and whisk together with the honey until slightly frothy and the honey is well combined.
+Break four eggs into a large mixing bowl and whisk together with 100g honey until slightly frothy and the honey is well combined.

-3. Add the sweet potato and continue to whisk.
+Add 100g puréed sweet potato and continue to whisk.

-4. Sift the flour, baking powder, cinnamon and ginger into the sweet potato mixture and gently fold in until combined.
+Sift 100g plain flour, 1 tsp baking powder, 1/2 tsp ground cinnamon and 1/2 tsp ground ginger into the sweet potato mixture and gently fold in until combined.

-9. To make the filling, beat the cream cheese and honey together with a fork.
+Beat 150g cream cheese and 2 tbsp honey together with a fork.

 I used Mary Berry’s chocolate swiss roll recipe as a starting point.

 This is my entry into this week’s Great Bloggers Bake Off hosted by Jenny at Mummy Mishaps who has made an amazing looking Maltesers Arctic Roll Roulade this week.

 Pin sweet potato swiss roll for later

 Disclaimer: I was sent some vegan cheese by Sainsbury’s to try.
 I haven’t received any payment for this post.